port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/api/advanced.md

 <DeleteDependents/>

 - Default: `false` (disabled)
-- Use case: Deletion of dependent Port entities.
-Must be enabled, if you want to delete a target entity (and its source entities) in a required relation.
+- Use case: deletion of dependent Port entities.
+Must be enabled if you want to delete a target entity (and its source entities) when the entity's blueprint has required relations.
 - Available at `DELETE` API endpoint of a specific entity.

 </TabItem>